lasystuff/PsychMelt-Rewrite-mirror/README.md

     //You don't need "FlxG.state"(or game or something) to change current Instance boyfriend.color = FlxColor.RED;
     boyfriend.alpha = 0.5;
-    return Function_Stop; //also you can return "Function_" thing like doing in lua!
+    return FunkinLua.Function_Stop; //also you can return "Function_" thing like doing in lua!
 }
 ```

-- Small but useful chart editor enhancements (Organizing the time display, Shift + Enter for instant preview, Ctrl + S Save Json Shortcut)
+- Small but useful chart editor enhancements (Organizing the time display, Shift + Enter for instant preview, Ctrl + S shortcut)

 - Mod folder loading has been slightly overhauled (it now uses the content folder instead of the mods folder like Hit Single does).